 Gang & Chen (2004) [9] test the Kaul theory and find that the correlation between inflation and stock returns in China is characterized by stages.
 China's monetary policy shows the inverse economic cycle character between 1995 and 2002, which leads to the negative correlation between stock returns and inflation.

 Liu & Wang (2004) [10] illustrate the positive correlation between the volatility of inflation and the level of inflation based on the GRACH model.
-Then they select the real rate of return of stock index as an independent variable and the adjusted inflation rate values as the dependent variable, .
+Then they select the real rate of return of stock index as an independent variable and the adjusted inflation rate values as the dependent variable, and put them into a specific regression model for statistical test.
 The results show that the volatility of inflation and the stock's real rate of return is negatively correlated.

 Other factors